nytrify/nytrify/README.md

 # Hi, I'm Benjamin
 I'm currently a 3rd year (5th semester) Computer Science student in BINUS University.
-I am currently interested in learning all things related to Software Engineering with a focus on Backend Development.
+I am interested in learning all things related to Software Engineering with a focus on Backend Development.
 All the projects that I have or am currently working on are available to view in my repositories.

 # Languages/Frameworks that I have learned
 C, C++, C#, ASP.NET, HTML, CSS, Javascript, Node.js, Express.js, MongoDB, Mongoose, MySQL, PHP, Python